 Keeping Up with The Art of Living Lost

-Logo-Sample-6-Final-v2This summer two Kardashian sisters announced they were pregnant.
+Text reading 'THE ART OF LOVING' with a curved orange dashed line underneath.This summer two Kardashian sisters announced they were pregnant.
 Talks of timing and surrogates peppered the media; I chuckled at the thought of their ever-expanding cast.

 To this point, before I can write another word about my joyous, lost adventures, I need to share a story about my own ever-expanding cast.